MicroSaaSFactory

 What each area is for

-Use the same operating map whether you are evaluating the product publicly or already working inside a founder workspace.
+Use the same map whether you are evaluating the product publicly or already working inside a founder workspace.

 Workspace area